Learn how to calculate the difference between two dates in Excel. Maybe you have tried…

 Now we will show you the easiest way to add a border to a range of cells in Excel.

 - Select a single cell by clicking on that cell.
-Or select a range of cells in your worksheet by clicking on cell A1 in the upper left corner and drag it out to the right down corner of cell C7.
+Or select a range of cells in your worksheet by clicking on cell A1 in the upper left corner and dragging it out to the right-down corner of cell C7.

 - You have to be in the Home tab.

 - Then go to the Font group in the ribbon.
 Click on the down arrow next to the Borders icon > It will show a selection of different border styles.

 - Select the required border from the selection.
 As you can see, the list only provides borders around cells.

 Add basic cell borders using a shortcut